MooersLab/dsd4xtals/README.md

 This first set of designs is limited to testing three to 11 factors.
 These designs can fit in a 24-well crystallization tray format.
-We plan to make designs for 96-well format for use with liquid handling robots and crystallization robots.
+We plan to make designs for a 96-well format for use with liquid handling robots and crystallization robots.
-Robots have the advantages of reduced experimental error due to more precise liquid handling.
+Robots have the advantage of reduced experimental error due to more precise liquid handling.

 There is one spreadsheet per design.
-The user enters the names of the factors, their central factor level, and the delta for setting the low and high levels to be tested.
+The user enters the factors' names, their central factor level, and the delta to set the low and high levels to be tested.
 The user also enters the stock concentrations for chemical components; the spreadsheet autogenerates the volumes of each stock solution and of water to be added to the crystallization solution.

 <p align="center"><img src="images/FactorLevelInput.png" style="min-width: 110px;"></p>